denismollison/pref/README.md

 title, and candidates’ parties and party colours.
 The function pref.data can translate various standard data formats into the required R list format.

+Graphical output includes expository web pages; the function stv.result prints a summary of the election count and result.

 Six examples are provided, drawn from real elections, hc12, p17, nws17, cnc17, yale and j02.
 The first four are from Scottish Council elections,